2025 Practice Enhancement Through Clinically Correct Coding

 • Urinary Tract Infections

-• Define the documentation needed for time-based services in the hospital setting
+• Define how to document time-based services in the hospital setting

-• Explain critical care services policy and know how to document, code and bill for these services
+• Explain how to document, code and bill for critical care services

-• Know how to document discharge services as well as prolonged services hospital care
+• Know how to document time-based discharge and prolonged hospital care services

-• Know current ED E&M documentation, coding, and billing guidelines regarding Medical Decision Making
+• Know the current Emergency Department (ED) E&M documentation, coding, and billing guidelines regarding Medical Decision Making

 • Apply clinical examples to the appropriate levels of ED care delivery